Acoustic Soft Tactile Skin (AST Skin)

-Acoustic methods have been used to measure tactile information, such as contact deformations, forces, and surface shape recognition.
-In this section, we explore research surrounding these tasks.
+Zoller et al.~\cite{zoller2020active} proposed a simple concept for tactile sensing by using sound waves to a pneumatically actuated soft finger.
+They added a speaker and microphone within the finger's chamber for pneumatic actuation.
+The microphone continuously monitors changes in sound modulation.
+Sound waves' amplitude changes if the finger deforms due to an applied external force.
+They used the finger with added sensing capability to measure contact forces and contact location with a certain precision~\cite{wall2022passive}.
+However, the sensor is integrated with a soft finger and is not a stand-alone sensor to be used on other robot counterparts.

-\textbf{Measuring contact deformations:} H. Shinoda et al. \cite{shinoda1996tactile} created a silicone-based hemispherical fingertip that consists of an embedded ultrasound transmitter and receiver array.
-The fingertip measures deformations up to 10µm, and sensing surface inclination changes up to 0.001 radians.
-Building on this design, H. Shinoda et al. \cite{shinoda1997acoustic} introduced a hollow spherical cavity inside a flexible membrane.
-Equipped with an ultrasound transmitter and receiver, detecting the acoustic resonant frequency of the air inside to indicate the principal stress around the cavity.
-K. Teramoto et al. \cite{teramoto2001acoustical} proposed a flexible sensing membrane with acoustic transmitters and receivers on the substrate beneath, which can measure the curvature of objects encountering the membrane.
-Y. Tanaka et al. \cite{tanaka2015tactile} developed an acoustics-based tactile sensor probe for real-time lump detection in laparoscopic surgery.
-The sensor probe is a silicone-based hollow tube.
-A speaker emits sound waves into the tube, and a microphone records the reflected waves from the end of the probe to detect wave deformation caused by contact with a lump.
+Acoustic techniques have been explored for deriving tactile features like contacts, deformations, forces, and shape recognition.
+For instance, Shinoda et al. \cite{shinoda1996tactile} created a silicone hemispherical fingertip embedded with an ultrasound transmitter and receiver array, capable of detecting deformations up to 10µm and inclination changes to 0.001 radians.
+They later improved this design by adding a hollow cavity within the membrane to measure stress via acoustic resonance.
+Teramoto et al. \cite{teramoto2001acoustical} introduced a flexible membrane underlaid with acoustic transducers to measure object curvature upon contact.
+Tanaka et al. \cite{tanaka2015tactile} devised an acoustic sensor for real-time lump detection in laparoscopic surgery, employing a silicone-based hollow tube and analysing sound wave deformations through the tube.